EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

     Values provided in the launcher override those provided as directives.

+!!!
+Warning

+    The Project Manager does not allow specification of memory requirements for a job.

+    If a Slurm node has not configured the default memory per node (`DefMemPerNode`) for a job, then the default memory per node is 0 (unlimited).
+This, then, can result in jobs that don't specify any memory requirements sitting in the job queue if any other jobs are running.

+    This is why the Slurm directive `#SBATCH --mem-per-cpu=100` is included in the example job scripts above, to specify the memory requirements for this job.

 Launch the job:

 1. Within the Launchers panel for Example Launcher, click **Launch**.